 Working for yourself is incredibly tough.
 You are responsible for every aspect of the company.
 From sales to marketing, invoicing to accounting.
-Unless you have a large team of people working for you, then the buck stops at you on everything.
+Even if you have a large team of people working for you, the buck stops at you on everything.

 You need to have a lot of self-motivation and be incredibly organised to manage all the elements that make your business a success.
 While you may be doing this right now, the chances are that some parts of your business are suffering.